Naituw/IPAPatch/README.md

 - Q: process launch failed: Unspecified (Disabled) ?
   - A: The ipa file use with IPAPatch must be decrypted, See step.2 of Instructions.

+- Q: dyld: Symbol not found: XXX, Referenced from: XXX, Expected in: XXX/libswiftXXX.dylib
+  - The swift version the framework you injecting use, is incompatible with the version of your Xcode

 ## License

 #### IPAPatch